mholtkamp/octave/Documentation/Lua/Nodes/3D/DirectionalLight3D.md

 Set the light direction.
 This will adjust the node's rotation (see Node3D).

 Sig: `DirectionalLight3D:SetDirection(direction)`
- - Arg: `Vector direction` light direction
+ - Arg: `Vector direction` Light direction
 ---